 Despite the ongoing decline in central government funding, the Council has found ways to deliver services effectively and innovatively in partnership with others.
-We continued to maintain our already strong financial performance and, where possible, looked for other funding opportunities.
+We will also continue to maintain our already strong financial performance and, where possible, look for other funding opportunities.